zenstackhq/zenstack-docs/docs/reference/server-adapters/_using-api.md

 1. With directh HTTP calls

-    You can make direct HTTP calls to the server adapter using your favorite client library like `fetch` or `axios`.
+    You can make direct HTTP calls to the server adapter using your favorite client libraries like `fetch` or `axios`.
 Refer to the documentation of the [API Handlers](/docs/category/api-handlers) for the API endpoints and data formats.

-    Here's some samples using `fetch` (with RPC-style API handler):
+    Here's an example using `fetch` (with RPC-style API handler):

     ```ts
     // create a user with two posts